Statistics - Descriptive Statistics

-The shape of the data can refer to the how the data are bunched up on either side of the centre.
+The shape of the data can refer to the how the data are bunched up on either side of the center.

-Statistics like skew describe if the right or left side of the centre is bigger.
+Statistics like skew describe if the right or left side of the center is bigger.
 Skew is one type of shape parameters.

 One typical of presenting data is with frequency tables.